neilzim/SCDA/parameter_and_file_conventions.rst

 - Outer diameter of annular aperture, percentage of telescope aperture diameter (key ``'od'``, integer, default ``20``)

-- Obscuration switch (key 'obscure', Boolean, default ```False```).
-If ```True```, the stop mimics the secondary obscuration configuration of the telescope aperture.
+- Obscuration switch (key 'obscure', integer, default ``0``): ``0``, ``1``, ``2``.
+If ``0``, the stop is a clear annulus.
+If ``1``, the stop mimics the secondary obscuration configuration (secondary mirror plus support struts) of the telescope aperture.
 Otherwise, the stop is a clear annulus.
+If ``2``, the stop mimics the complete re-imaged telescope pupil, including secondary obscuration and mirror gaps.

-- Padding of obscuration features, if present (key ``'pad'``, integer, default ``0``).
+- Padding of secondary obscuration features, if present (key ``'spad'``, integer, default ``0``).
 The padding parameter is specified as a percentage of telescope pupil diameter.
 Padding is applied in an omindirectial sense by a shift-and-combine-and-mask routine, so it increases thickness on all sides of a given obscuration feature, and the thickness of all features increases by the same absolute propportion of the pupil diameter.
 This parameter remains zero if obscuration features are not mimicked by the Lyot stop, or if they are mimicked but not padded.

+- Padding of primary mirror gap features, if present (key ``'ppad'``, integer, default ``0``).
+The padding parameter is specified as a percentage of telescope pupil diameter.
+Padding is applied in an omindirectial sense by a shift-and-combine-and-mask routine, so it increases thickness on all sides of a given obscuration feature, and the thickness of all features increases by the same absolute propportion of the pupil diameter.
+This parameter remains zero if gaps are not mimicked by the Lyot stop, or if they are mimicked but not padded.

 - Alignment tolerance, percentage of telescope aperture diameter (key ``'altol'``, integer).
 Does not affect the Lyot stop file name, but  modifies the AMPL optimization program.
 Not yet supported.